 Don’t under-estimate this document’s importance later on in the sale process.
 A serious buyer, once they have signed a Letter of Intent, will want to carefully validate the Sales Memorandum content during Due Diligence.
 Any major discrepancies they find could easily cause them to change their mind.
 Some of the content may also appear in later legal sale documentation, which you will be required to sign as a true reflection of the facts.

 Again there’s a balance to be struck.
 Whilst it’s important not to mislead a prospective buyer (for all the above reasons), highlighting your weaknesses in the Selling Memorandum is to be avoided.
 All businesses have weaknesses.
 Let the buyer find them during the Due Diligence process.

-Clearly the Sales Memorandum also has a promotional role.
-However it’s important that it stays factual rather than an overt sales tool.
+Clearly, the Sales Memorandum also has a promotional role.
+However, it’s important that it stays factual rather than an overt sales tool.
 Let the facts speak for themselves, and persuade.

-A professional, well written and presented, concise, informative document will impress a prospect and may set your business apart from others they are considering.
+A professional, well written and presented, concise, an informative document will impress a prospect and may set your business apart from others they are considering.
 Use plain English and avoid industry jargon.